 Are you looking at buying your first sewing machine?
-The sewing machine market can be overwhelming, often leaving people with the question “How do I ever choose my first sewing machine”
+The sewing machine market can be overwhelming, often leaving people with the question “How do I choose my first sewing machine”

 Sewing can be a business venture for you or just a hobby.
 The key is to get that main ingredient into the mix that will make the difference between succeeding in your venture and failing.
 This is your sewing machine, I love my sewing machine and without it, I wouldn’t be able to do what I love.